 Wedding envelopes.
 A riskier approach is to bank on some amount of cash gifts from your guests.
 There are some regions and cultures where cash gifts are the norm, and some couples open those envelopes on their wedding night.
 But in other parts of the country cash gifts are considered poor taste, so knowing your guest list and local traditions are important.

 Wedding loans.
 More people are using loans to cover wedding costs.
 In mid 2019, online lenders said they were issuing three to four times as many wedding loans as they did the previous year, and had begun marketing loans specifically for brides and grooms.
 These loans can carry interest rates as high as 30%.10 If borrowing is part of your wedding budget plan, you may want to consider using a credit card.
 Especially if your credit score qualifies you for a 0% intro APR credit card, you can save money if you develop a plan to pay off your balance before the introductory period expires – and have the discipline to follow your plan.

-Speaking of online searches, 80 percent of the time spent planning a wedding is done online.11
+Speaking of online searches, 80% of the time spent planning a wedding is done online.11

 1 Wedding Wire Newlywed Report 2109, WeddingWire